ELENA-LANG/tutorials/Embedded/README.md

 In this tutorial we will learn how to use ELENA Virtual Machine inside an application written in a different language.
 We will take C++ and C#.

 ELENA Language supports two types of output : standalone and a VM client.
 The later loads a virtual machine into its memory and starts the program.
-But it is quite possible to do it without any client at all.
+But the virtual machine can be used without any client at all.
+It provides a special interface allowing to communicate with ELENA code directly.

+But Why can we call ELENA classes directly?
+The proble is that they have to live inside ELENA environment.
+They have to stay inside the virtual machine space, so the guarbage collector will notice that they are still alive.
+And so on.
+The only data which can be easily passed to the classes are stack-allocated ones.
+All in all, it is very risky and unsafe operations.
+So instead we will use the specially designed interface for that kind of operations.

 Let's start with a simple ELENA code.
-We will declare a function which will print its argument adding a literal string:
+We will declare a function which will print a message:

     public printingOut(arg)
     {
-       console.writeLine(arg + " from ELENA VM");
+       console.writeLine("Hello from " + arg);
     }

+The code is quite straight-forward, the argument is combined with a literal stringand printed in the console.
+The argument type is not provided for simplicity.

 Because our code is not going to be used standalone, we have to create a library - embedded1.prj and compile it: